 CCL-Carnival Cruise Line announced on Monday, May 4, it will cancel the 2020 Alaskan cruise scheduled for the ship Carnival Spirit.
-The company's announcement further batters the Alaska tourist season which has already been weakened by the Coronavirus (COVID-19) pandemic.
+The company's announcement further batters the Alaska tourist season which has already been weakened by the COVID pandemic.

 In a written statement Carnival revealed it intended to resume North American cruises on August 1.
-However, Carnival Spirit's scheduled departures after that date remain cancelled.
+However, Carnival Spirit's scheduled departures after that date remain canceled.

 Alaska had been expecting 1.44 million cruise ship tourists in 2020, but cancellations had already removed ~800,000 potential cruisers from that forecast.
 Carnival Spirit was planned to make 11 voyages to Alaska between July 7-September 23.